 Efforts have also been made and continue to be made in the international community toward the adoption of international treaties or protocols that would address global climate change issues.
-Although the U.S. had withdrawn from the Paris Agreement in November 2020, the Biden Administration officially reentered the U.S. into the agreement in February 2021.
-Under the Paris Agreement, the Biden Administration has committed the United States to reducing its GHG emissions by 50 - 52% from 2005 levels by 2030.
 In November 2021, the U.S. and other countries entered into the Glasgow Climate Pact, which includes a range of measures designed to address climate change, including but not limited to the phase-out of fossil fuel subsidies, reducing methane emissions 30% by 2030, and cooperating toward the advancement of the development of clean energy.
+Although the Biden Administration officially reentered the U.S. into the Paris Agreement in February 2021, the Trump Administration signed an executive order withdrawing the U.S. from the agreement in January 2025.
+While it is not possible at this time to predict how any such actions may impact our business, such actions could reduce activity from federal, state, and local legislative bodies and administrative agencies and the number of GHG laws, regulations, and other binding commitments.